Stick to commitments, EU tells Italy on Monte dei Paschi plans

-BRUSSELS, May 18 (Reuters) - The European Commission said on Friday Italy had to stick to commitments made in the state-sponsored restructuring of its Monte Paschi bank two Italian parties about to form a government called for a new “mission” for the troubled lender.
+BRUSSELS (Reuters) - The European Commission said on Friday Italy had to stick to commitments made in the state-sponsored restructuring of its Monte Paschi (BMPS.MI) bank two Italian parties about to form a government called for a new “mission” for the troubled lender.

 A government programme agreed by leaders of the League and the 5-Star Movement, the two parties that won the most parliamentary seats in the March 4 election, called to scrap the Tuscan bank’s restructuring plan which involved public money — state aid which is tightly controlled in the EU.